What is carbon engine cleaning and is it worth it?

 Once you’ve had engine carbon cleaning work done, pay the favour back and share your experience – good of bad – on forums and review sites so other owners can make an informed decision about whether carbon cleaning could work for their car.

-Have any engine horror stories?
+Have any engine cleaning horror stories or a good experience?
 Let us know in the comments below...